 Colombia will irrevocably submit to the exclusive jurisdiction of any state or federal court in the Borough of Manhattan, The City of New York and the courts of Colombia that sit in Bogota D.C. in respect of any action arising out of or based on the securities.
 Colombia will also irrevocably waive any objection to the venue of any of these courts in an action of that type.
 Holders of the securities may, however, be precluded from initiating actions arising out of or based on the securities in courts other than those mentioned above.
 Colombia will, to the fullest extent permitted by law, irrevocably waive and agree not to plead any immunity from the jurisdiction of any of the above courts in any action based upon the securities.
-This waiver covers Colombia's sovereign immunity and immunity from prejudgment attachment, post judgment attachment and execution, except as provided under (i) Articles 192, 195, 298 and 299 of Law 1437 of 2011 (Código de Procedimiento Administrativo y de lo Contencioso Administrativo), and (ii) Articles 593, 594 and 595 et al of Law 1564 of 2012 (Código General del Proceso), which entered into force on January 1, 2016, pursuant to the terms of Acuerdo No. PSAA15-10392, of October 1, 2015, issued by the Colombian Council of the Judiciary (Consejo Superior de la Judicatura) and (iii) Article 19 of Decree 111 of January 15, 1996, pursuant to which the revenues, assets and property of the Republic located in Colombia are not subject to execution, set-off or attachment.
+This waiver covers Colombia's sovereign immunity and immunity from prejudgment attachment, post judgment attachment and execution, except as provided under (i) Articles 192, 195, 298 and 299 of Law 1437 of 2011 (Código de Procedimiento Administrativo y de lo Contencioso Administrativo); and (ii) Articles 593, 594 and 595 et al of Law 1564 of 2012 (Código General del Proceso) and Article 19 of Decree 111 of January 15, 1996, pursuant to which the revenues, assets and property of the Republic located in the Republic are not subject to execution, set-off or attachment.